All-Party Parliamentary Humanist Group: Topics discussed

 The Group meets around 4 times a year to hear speakers and discuss relevant issues, as well as to share information and receive briefings on matters of interest.
 These matters are wide-ranging and include the promotion of a rational approach to bioethical, medical, and scientific issues, the defence of free speech, civil liberties and education.

 Officers and members

-Since May 2022, the officers of the APPHG have been chair: Tommy Sheppard MP; co-chair: Joan Bakewell; secretary: Aaron Bell MP; vice chairs: Clive Lewis MP, Ruth Cadbury MP, Rachel Hopkins MP, Jeff Smith MP, Lloyd Russell-Moyle MP, Lord Warner of Brockley, Lord Taverne of Pimlico, Lord Garel-Jones of Watford, Baroness Massey of Darwen, Baroness Flather of Windsor and Maidenhead; and treasurer: Lord Dubs of Battersea.
+Since July 2024, the officers of the APPHG have been Chair Rachel Hopkins MP (Labour), Vice Chairs Baroness Burt (Liberal Democrat) and Sian Berry (Green), and Secretary Kieran Mullan MP (Conservative).

 The total membership of the group exceeds 100.
-Former members have included Michael Connarty, Julian Huppert, Ian Swales, Colin Challen, Crispin Blunt, Lynne Jones, Evan Harris, Paul Holmes and Sandra Gidley, William Goodhart, Joel Joffe, and Rhodri Morgan, later First Minister of Wales.
-Other members include Baroness Bakewell.
+Former members and officers have included Michael Connarty, Julian Huppert, Ian Swales, Colin Challen, Crispin Blunt, Lynne Jones, Evan Harris, Paul Holmes Sandra Gidley, Tommy Sheppard, Joan Bakewell, Aaron Bell, Clive Lewis, Ruth Cadbury, Jeff Smith MP, Lloyd Russell-Moyle MP, Lord Warner of Brockley, Lord Taverne of Pimlico, Baroness Massey of Darwen, Baroness Flather of Windsor and Maidenhead, Lord Dubs of Battersea William Goodhart, Joel Joffe, and Rhodri Morgan, later First Minister of Wales.